AI-Powered Intracranial Hemorrhage Detection: A Co-Scale Convolutional Attention Model with Uncertainty-Based Fuzzy Integral Operator and Feature Screening: Introduction

+The work \cite{cortes2023deep} proposed a DL model for ICH detection using CT scans.
+The model was based on a combination of two neural network architectures: ResNet and EfficientDet.
+ResNet addressed challenges such as vanishing or exploding gradients, while EfficientDet focused on computational efficiency through its novel Bi-directional feature pyramid network and compound scaling method.
+Together, these architectures formed the backbone of the model, which optimized detection accuracy while minimizing computational resources.
+Li et al. \cite{li2023deep} introduced a novel DL-enabled microwave-induced thermoacoustic tomography (MITAT) technique, leveraging a residual attention U-Net architecture for transcranial brain hemorrhage detection.
+The method addressed challenges related to acoustic inhomogeneity caused by the skull during transcranial imaging.
+MITAT combined microwave irradiation with thermoacoustic effects to capture tissue contrast and generate high-resolution brain images.
 Unlike previous studies that selectively utilized only a few slices from CT scan images to detect ICH, this study, inspired by real-world practices, integrates all informative slices from a CT scan using a uncertainty-based fuzzy integral operator.
 This approach enables the development of a more robust and reliable detection model.
 By employing feature selection and combination techniques to create a latent feature space, the proposed model focuses solely on the features with the highest contribution to the final prediction.
 This approach significantly reduces computational costs and facilitates the development of an interpretable model. \begin{itemize} \item A large dataset comprising head CT scan images from two medical centers is collected and meticulously labeled. \item Data preprocessing involves the removal of heterogeneous color regions and the reduction of image dimensions to focus on the primary brain tissue using background subtraction and binary masking techniques. \item Permutation technique is employed to assess the importance of each feature, allowing for the identification and removal of features that lack sufficient discriminative power. \item An uncertainty-based fuzzy integral operator is introduced, capable of combining multiple CT scan slices for enhanced diagnostic accuracy. \end{itemize} The structure of this study is: Section \ref{Methodology} summarizes the dataset, highlighting image preprocessing.
 It then discusses the processes of feature fusion and feature importance, concluding with an in-depth analysis of the proposed system’s architecture.
 Section \ref{Results} presents the findings and their analysis.
 Section \ref{recomm} explores potential avenues for future research.
 Finally, Section \ref{Conclusion} offers concluding remarks.